dmburns1729/Project-2/README.md

 # Please note Read ME is incomplete.
-I wanted to submit before deadline but will work in the readme over the weekend
+I wanted to submit before deadline but will work on the readme over the weekend

 # Analysis of Insurance Data - Beware the Young and the Old Guy in the Convertible